-By putting the needs of our citizens at the heart of shaping our services and through working collaboratively, we will improve outcomes for people, communities and places, playing our part in the wider process of public sector reform which began for policing nearly four years ago.
+By putting the needs of our citizens at the heart of shaping our services and working collaboratively through community planning we will improve outcomes for people, communities and places, playing our part in the wider process of public sector reform which began for policing over four years ago.

-This strategy will be implemented through an organisation wide transformation portfolio that will deliver significant change and improvement over the coming years.
+This strategy will be implemented through an organisation wide transformation portfolio supported by a 3 year plan which will describe the first stage in our 10 year journey.
+The 3 year plan will describe how we will deliver significant change and improvement over the coming years.
 We will become an evermore effective and sustainable organisation.

-We want to engage and listen to views on our strategy as part of an ongoing conversation between policing, its workforce, its partners and the public.
+Recognising change is a constant, we will continue to engage and listen to views on our strategy as part of an ongoing conversation between policing, its workforce, its partners and the public.
 Our aim in setting a clear and long term strategic direction is to strengthen our operational and financial sustainability as well as increasing our relevance and legitimacy.
-Through this we will achieve our vision of sustained excellence in service and protection as we work, every day, to serve a changing Scotland.
+Through this, we will achieve our vision as we work, every day, to serve a changing Scotland.